ludolpif/shadertastic/BUILDING.md

         - build OBS before build plugin (earch time ! with or without a working ccache file restore before build)
     - OBS 30 was a first release with a big cleanup and refreshed build system (cmake side and Github CI side)
         - old git `CI/` folder and shell scripts are gone
-        - now, it's only with `.github` folder and CMake "scripts"
+        - now, it's only with `.github` folder and CMake "scripts" (entrypoint is `CMakeLists.txt`)
-    - recent plugintemplate will
+    - recent plugin-template will
         - download obs source from publish zip file, without git history
         - build plugin against OBS headers and sources, without building OBS itself